Century Building (Union Square, Manhattan): 20th and 21st centuries

-Another fire on the third floor, in August 1903, destroyed much of the stock of the H. S. Tavshanjian Rug Company, which was located on the fourth floor.
+Another fire that started on the second floor and spread up to the fourth floor, in August 1903, destroyed much of the stock of the H. S. Tavshanjian Rug Company, which was located on the third floor.
 The rug company's subsequent losses were estimated at $55,000, and the company auctioned off their entire inventory for nearly $0.5 million.

 Century moved to new quarters in 1914–1915.
 Soon afterward, the book distributor Baker & Taylor also moved elsewhere.
 By the 1920s, Union Square was becoming a neighborhood dedicated primarily to manufacturing and wholesaling, and the Century Building's remaining tenants included Johnson & Faulkner as well as Earl & Wilson.
 Later tenants who occupied the building by the 1930s included William Shaland Toys and Novelties, as well as the Ferguson Brothers Manufacturing Company.
 The American Drapery & Carpet Company was the building's last ground-floor tenant before it was vacated in the late 1970s, and as such, it was sometimes called the Drapery Building.

 By the early 1990s, an observer called 33 East 17th Street an "eyesore".
 Related Companies and the Carlyle Group leased the building in 1994, after fifteen years of vacancy. and Related later took ownership of the building by 1995.
 The facade was restored in 1994–1995 by Li/Saltzman Architects, while Related Companies renovated the rest of the building to accommodate a four-story Barnes & Noble bookstore.
 The bookstore, which opened by late 1995, was one of several buildings in the Union Square area that were redeveloped by Related Companies.
 Li/Saltzman's renovation received the Preservation Award for Restoration from the Municipal Art Society in 1996.